open-stage/blender-dmx-web/content/docs/DMX.md

 ## BlenderDMX DMX driver for Blender

-ℹ️  *when using the Programmer in BlenderDMX, there is no need to set this driver up to control patched lighting fixtures as patched fixtures receive DMX automatically.*
+ℹ️  *There is no need to set this driver up to control patched lighting fixtures as patched fixtures receive DMX automatically.*

-The BlenderDMX addon provides a custom DMX driver `\#bdmx` for Blender, allowing to use received DMX values and use them as input for any Blender property.
+The BlenderDMX addon provides a custom DMX driver `#bdmx` for Blender, allowing to use received DMX values and use them as input for any Blender property.
 To utilize this feature, `#bdmx(universe,channels(s))` keyword can be used, `universe` is desired universe, `channel` is an address and it can either